sparkflows/sparkflows-docs/docs/jupyter-guide/installation.rst

-.. note:: Make sure to have a SSL certificate for running jupyterlab on https.
+.. note:: Make sure to have a SSL certificate for running JupyterLab on https.

 Start Jupyter server using below command::

    jupyter-lab --ip=0.0.0.0 --port=8888

- Now try to access jupyter lab on browser using public server url along with port.
+ Now try to access JupyterLab on browser using public server url along with port.